julienherrero/awesome-list/README.md

 - [rommansabbir/NetworkX](https://github.com/rommansabbir/NetworkX) - 🅽🅴🆃🆆🅾🆁🅺🆇 An easy & handy library to monitor device internet connection status.
 - [rongi/klaster](https://github.com/rongi/klaster) - Declare RecyclerView adapters in a functional way, without boilerplate and subclassing.
 No compromises on flexibility.
 If it's possible to do something by subclassing, it's possible to do it with this library.
 - [rosuH/AndroidFilePicker](https://github.com/rosuH/AndroidFilePicker) - FilePicker is a small and fast file selector library that is constantly evolving with the goal of rapid integration, high customization, and configurability~
-- [rosuH/EasyWatermark](https://github.com/rosuH/EasyWatermark) - 🔒 🖼 Securely, easily add a watermark to your sensitive photos. 安全、简单地为你的敏感照片添加水印，防止被小人泄露、利用
+- [rosuH/EasyWatermark](https://github.com/rosuH/EasyWatermark) - 🔒 🖼 Securely, easily add a watermark to your sensitive photos. 安全、简单地为你的敏感照片添加水印，防止被人泄露、利用
 - [rozPierog/Cofi](https://github.com/rozPierog/Cofi) - Free and open-source coffee brew timer.
 Customizable time settings and an easy-to-use interface.
 Perfect cup every time.
 - [rubensousa/Decorator](https://github.com/rubensousa/Decorator) - Decorator is an Android library that helps creating composable margins and dividers in RecyclerViews
 - [rumboalla/apkupdater](https://github.com/rumboalla/apkupdater) - APKUpdater is an open source tool that simplifies the process of finding updates for your installed apps.